awslabs/graphstorm/examples/graph_prediction/README.md

 The current version of GraphStorm can not directly perform graph prediction.
 But as GraphStorm supports node-level prediction, we can use a method called `super-node` to fulfill the graph prediction requirement.
 Instead of using the `Read-out` operation, we can add a new node, called **super node**, to each subgraph, and link all original nodes of the subgraph to it, but not adding reversed edges.
 With these inbound edges, representations of all original nodes in a subgraph could be easily aggregated to the **super node**.
 And then we can use the **super node** as the repsentation of this subgraph to perform graph level prediciton tasks.
 The `super-node` method help us to turn a graph prediction task into a node prediction task.

 In this example, we demonstrate how to process the common graph property prediction dataset (the [OGBG datasets](https://ogb.stanford.edu/docs/graphprop/)) into the `super-node` format graph data.
-And then we can leverage GraphStorm's graph construciton, and model trainig CLIs to perform `super node` prediction for graph predicition tasks.
+And then we can leverage GraphStorm's graph construciton and model trainig CLIs to perform `super node` prediction for graph predicition tasks.

 ## `Super-node` Graph Data Processing